-Complete Communities consist of a variety of places that provide opportunities for people to live, work, and play.
+Complete Communities are made up of a variety of places that provide opportunities for people to live, work, and play.
 Many areas in San Marcos today are single use.
-For example, some residential neighborhoods have no nearby goods and services, or employment areas.
-In these areas, residents may have to travel farther and longer than they would prefer to access all of their needs.
-This contributes to demand on the roadway network, potential traffic congestion and environmental impacts, and could contribute to a higher cost of living for households.
+For example, residential neighborhoods that have no nearby goods and services, or employment areas that are far removed from the housing where employees live.
+These homogenous areas mean that the average San Marcan has to travel farther and longer to access all of their needs.
+This contributes to unnecessary demands on the roadway network, traffic congestion, environmental impacts, and a higher cost of living for many households.
 It also means that those who are not able to drive, bike, or use transit may not have their needs met.
-With these potential impacts in mind, an incomplete community includes few or poorly distributed amenities and services that may have an inequitable impact on transportation, health, quality of life, the environment on residents or areas of San Marcos.
+More simply put, an incomplete community with few or poorly distributed amenities and services is inequitable and impacts transportation, health, quality of life, and the environment.

-By locating a variety of places near each other, communities can benefit from the proximity of complementary uses.
-Examples include homes adjacent to opportunities to shop and dine, or employment centers close to commercial areas where people can access services after work.
-A Complete Community should include a variety of amenities and benefits within each place.
+By locating a variety of places near each other and promoting a more equitable distribution of mixed use places, communities can benefit from the proximity of complementary uses, such as homes adjacent to opportunities to shop and dine, or employment centers close to commercial areas where people can access services after work.
+In addition to a variety of places, a Complete Community should include a variety of amenities and benefits within each place.
 This means embedding high-quality parks, open space, pedestrian and bicycle facilities, parking, and other community benefits within each place that make up a neighborhood or area of the city.